orange-cloudavenue/kube-image-updater/docs/getting-started/howto.md

 kubectl apply -f image.yaml
 ```

-In this example the image `ghcr.io/orange-cloudavenue/kube-image-updater` will be updated every 12 hours with the latest minor version.
+In this example the image `{{dockerImages.whoami}}` will be updated every 12 hours with the latest minor version.

 3 - Check the Image TAG: